 Watch for signs of puberty in your child.
 And ask your child to share with you when he or she notices new signs.
 Your child’s doctor can watch for these changes, too.
 As your child grows, it’s best to take him or her to the doctor once a year for a check-up.
 As your child gets older, the doctor can track your child’s puberty patterns.
 These appointments also give your child a chance to ask the doctor questions about the changes happening in his or her body.

 Things to consider

 Some boys and girls experience puberty much earlier or later than other children.
 Both early and late puberty can run in families.

 This is puberty that happens early.
 In most cases, this is a variation of normal puberty.
 However, sometimes there’s a medical reason for it.
 Talk to your doctor if your daughter develops breast tissue and pubic hair before age 7 or 8, or if your son has an increase in testicle or penis size before age 9.

 Sometimes, delayed puberty is caused by a medical reason.
 For example, malnutrition (not eating enough of the right foods) can cause it.

 - No development of breast tissue by age 14.

 - No periods for 5 years or more after the first appearance of breast tissue.

-- An X-ray of the wrist to see if bone growth is normal
+- An X-ray of the wrist to check bone growth.

-- A CT or MRI scan (special pictures) of the head to look for a tumor or brain injury
+- A CT or MRI (imaging scans) of the head to look for a tumor or brain injury.

 Copyright © American Academy of Family Physicians